 The mixed materials area also includes STEAM-themed kits for kid-friendly instruction in coding, circuits, robotics, and more.

 PK-12 electronic media collections in the CECH Library consist of educational films and a small collection of audiobooks.
 Films include DVD titles meant to enhance classroom instruction, with specific focus on supporting the study and teaching of study skills, history, civics, mathematics, science, art biography, and more.

 Current PK-12 textbooks are available representing major curriculum areas and publishers.
 The CECH Library retains textbooks for 10-15 years in the regular collection.
-Our PK-12 Textbooks Guide contains helpful tips for locating these resources in our collection.
+The textbooks section of our Curriculum Materials and Resources Guide contains helpful tips for locating these resources in our collection.

 Textbook examples from the 1990s and 2000s are located behind the Information Desk and are available by request.